Particle detection performance and Geant4 simulation with low-cost CMOS technology: Results

-To give the reader a summarized perspective of our results, we present in Table \ref{table:chi2_test_clst3_max100}, the $\chi^2_\nu$ for the three observables we study: the ADC distribution, the cluster size, and the maximum ADC per cluster distributions.
+To give the reader a summarized perspective of our results, we present in Table \ref{table:chi2_test_clst5_max100}, the $\chi^2_\nu$ for the three observables we study: the ADC distribution, the cluster size, and the maximum ADC per cluster distributions.
 The SNR filter has been applied to the experimental data for all of these distributions.
-As mentioned before, an extra cut rejecting pixels with less or equal to 100 ADC units has been applied for the ADC distributions in the data and the simulation.
-For the cluster size and the maximum ADC per cluster distributions, as mentioned already, we impose two cuts to the simulation and data, these are: one removes cluster size less than or equal to three-pixel size, and the other is to remove clusters that have a maximum value of ADC, considering each of its pixels is less than 100 ADC.
-As we can see the best agreement we obtained is for the ADC distributions, being very reasonable the ones we got for the cluster size and the maximum ADC per cluster distributions, considering the limitations we face.
+As mentioned before, an extra cut rejecting pixels with less than or equal to 100 ADC units has been applied for the ADC distributions in the data and the simulation.
+For the cluster size and the maximum ADC per cluster distributions, as mentioned already, we apply the CC procedure for simulation and data.

+As we can see, the best agreement we obtained is for the ADC distributions, being very reasonable the ones we got for the cluster size and the maximum ADC per cluster distributions, considering the limitations we face.
 In that sense, it is crucial to remark that the design characteristics of the OV5647 CMOS are aimed at optimizing a photographic image by artificially amplifying the intensities and other parameters of the pixels.
-The latter is out of our control since it cannot be handled via standard software.
+The latter is out of our control, since it cannot be handled via standard software.

 We also looked for correlations between variables in 2D histograms of the cluster size vs maximum ADC signal per cluster, for Sr90 and Cs137 at 0 mm distance between source and detector for the data and the simulation.
-Fig \ref{fig:plot_hists2D_Cluste_vs_Max_clst3_max100} show these distributions.
+Fig \ref{fig:plot_hists2D_Cluste_vs_Max_clst5_max100} show these distributions.

-In Fig. \ref{fig:plot_hists2D_Cluste_vs_Max_clst3_max100}, we can observe that the simulated data for these distributions are close to the experimental data for both Sr90 and Cs137.
+In figure \ref{fig:plot_hists2D_Cluste_vs_Max_clst5_max100}, we can observe that the simulated data for these distributions are close to the experimental data for both Sr90 and Cs137.
 Due to the background noise, the experimental data show more scattered clusters above 30 pixels than in the simulation.
-The $\chi^2_\nu$ for these distributions is 1.68 for Sr90 and 1.63 for Cs137, showing a good agreement.
+The $\chi^2_\nu$ for these distributions is 0.66 for Sr90 and 0.44 for Cs137, showing a good agreement.